 The Etruscan museum in Volterra has been noted as one of the best museums in Europe for Etruscan art.
 The museum has a very large collection with several impressive works collected over the centuries.
 Explanations and brochures are all in Italian, however, guides are available.

-The Roman Theater is the only left monument left in Volterra from the Roman times.
+The Roman Theater is the only monument left in Volterra from the Roman times.
 The theater was built in the 10th century BC and is known for its excellent acoustics.
 The theater also provides great views of the town and the surrounding landscapes.

 Palazzo dei Priori